staqjs/staq/README.md

 The package also ships with a set of NodeJS functions to be used with Google [Firebase](https://firebase.google.com/) to implement the backend logic necessary for features like subscription billing with [Stripe](https://stripe.com/).

+# Project Maturity

+Staq is a new project that has yet to undergo thorough testing in the wild.
+It is in production use at [checkfox.app](https://checkfox.app), but should generally be considered fragile and unpredictable.

+It is currently most valuable for the weekend project that you want to get online as fast as possible, but not for supporting your existing business with many paying customers.
+We will get there soon!
+But for now it makes sense to think of Staq as a [toy](https://twitter.com/paulg/status/1075675559865270273?lang=en).

 # Quickstart

 Staq comes in two parts, a client side and a server side library.
 This guide